cloudfoundry-incubator/cflocal/README.md

 ## Security Notes

-* Forwarded services (`-f`) are not reachable during staging
+* Forwarded services (`-f`) are not reachable during staging.
-* Images are never exported with remote service credentials
+* Images are never exported with remote service credentials.
-* Service credentials from remote apps are never stored in local.yml
+* Service credentials from remote apps are never stored in local.yml.
-* CF Local should not be used to download untrusted Cloud Foundry applications
+* CF Local should not be used to download untrusted Cloud Foundry applications.
-* CF Local is not intended for production use and is offered without warranty
+* CF Local is not intended for production use and is offered without warranty.
+* CF Local distribution archives are [signed by me](https://keybase.io/sclevine).

 ## TODO

-* Allow specification of resource limits
-* Re-establish SSH tunnel if it closes
-* Allow local buildpacks to be specified
 * Permit specification of cflinuxfs2 version
 * Add warnings about mismatched Docker client / server versions